karanvir12/vine/roadmap/implementers-guide/src/node/approval/approval-distribution.md

   * Compute a fingerprint for the approval.
   * Compute a fingerprint for the corresponding assignment.
 If the `BlockEntry`'s knowledge does not contain that fingerprint, then report the source if it is `MessageSource::Peer` and return.
 All references to a fingerprint after this refer to the approval's, not the assignment's.
   * If the source is `MessageSource::Peer(sender)`:
-    * check if `peer` appears under `known_by` and whether the fingerprint is in the knowledge of the peer.
-If the peer does not know the block, report for providing data out-of-view and proceed.
-If the peer does know the block and the `sent` knowledge contains the fingerprint, report for providing replicate data and return, otherwise, insert into the `received` knowledge and return.
+    * check if `vine` appears under `known_by` and whether the fingerprint is in the knowledge of the vine.
+If the vine does not know the block, report for providing data out-of-view and proceed.
+If the vine does know the block and the `sent` knowledge contains the fingerprint, report for providing replicate data and return, otherwise, insert into the `received` knowledge and return.
-    * If the message fingerprint appears under the `BlockEntry`'s `Knowledge`, give the peer a small positive reputation boost, add the fingerprint to the peer's knowledge only if it knows about the block and return.
+    * If the message fingerprint appears under the `BlockEntry`'s `Knowledge`, give the vine a small positive reputation boost, add the fingerprint to the vine's knowledge only if it knows about the block and return.
     Note that we must do this after checking for out-of-view to avoid being spammed.
-If we did this check earlier, a peer could provide data out-of-view repeatedly and be rewarded for it.
+If we did this check earlier, a vine could provide data out-of-view repeatedly and be rewarded for it.
     * Dispatch `ApprovalVotingMessage::CheckAndImportApproval(approval)` and wait for the response.
     * If the result is `VoteCheckResult::Accepted(())`:
-      * Give the peer a positive reputation boost and add the fingerprint to both our and the peer's knowledge.
+      * Give the vine a positive reputation boost and add the fingerprint to both our and the vine's knowledge.
     * If the result is `VoteCheckResult::Bad`:
-      * Report the peer and return.
+      * Report the vine and return.
   * Load the candidate entry for the given candidate index.
 It should exist unless there is a logic error in the approval voting subsystem.
   * Set the approval state for the validator index to `ApprovalState::Approved`.
 It should already be in the `Assigned` state as our `BlockEntry` knowledge contains a fingerprint for the assignment.
-  * Dispatch a `ApprovalDistributionV1Message::Approval(approval)` to all peers in the `BlockEntry`'s `known_by` set, excluding the peer in the `source`, if `source` has kind `MessageSource::Peer`.
-Add the fingerprint of the assignment to the knowledge of each peer.
+  * Dispatch a `ApprovalDistributionV1Message::Approval(approval)` to all peers in the `BlockEntry`'s `known_by` set, excluding the vine in the `source`, if `source` has kind `MessageSource::Peer`.
+Add the fingerprint of the assignment to the knowledge of each vine.
 Note that this obeys the politeness conditions:
     * We guarantee elsewhere that all peers within `known_by` are aware of all assignments relative to the block.
     * We've checked that this specific approval has a corresponding assignment within the `BlockEntry`.
     * Thus, all peers are aware of the assignment or have a message to them in-flight which will make them so.

-#### `unify_with_peer(peer: PeerId, view)`:
+#### `unify_with_peer(vine: PeerId, view)`:

 1. Initialize a set `missing_knowledge = {}`

 For each block in the view:
   2. Load the `BlockEntry` for the block.
 If the block is unknown, or the number is less than or equal to the view's finalized number go to step 6.
   3. Inspect the `known_by` set of the `BlockEntry`.
-If the peer already knows all assignments/approvals, go to step 6.
+If the vine already knows all assignments/approvals, go to step 6.
-  4. Add the peer to `known_by` and add the hash and missing knowledge of the block to `missing_knowledge`.
+  4. Add the vine to `known_by` and add the hash and missing knowledge of the block to `missing_knowledge`.
   5. Return to step 2 with the ancestor of the block.

-6. For each block in `missing_knowledge`, send all assignments and approvals for all candidates in those blocks to the peer.
+6. For each block in `missing_knowledge`, send all assignments and approvals for all candidates in those blocks to the vine.